 Would it surprise you to know that German is the most widely spoken language in the European Union?
 Approximately 100 million people speak German as their mother tongue.
 With another 30 million speaking it as a second language.
 As Germany is considered the economic powerhouse of Europe, many immigrants move here and choose to learn the language.
 Also among Germans themselves, 67% speak at least one foreign language, with another 27% speaking two.
-So with Germany being such a multicultural hot spot, what are the most spoken languages there?
+So with Germany being such a multicultural hot spot, what languages do they speak in Germany?

 The four most spoken languages in Germany